 Why didn’t Charles just marry Camilla in the first place?

-The question was tackled most recently in Sally Bedell Smith’s biography, Prince Charles: The Passions and Paradoxes of an Improbable Life.
+The question was tackled in Sally Bedell Smith’s biography, Prince Charles: The Passions and Paradoxes of an Improbable Life.
 According to Bedell Smith, right from the start, Charles adored the then-Camilla Shand, who’s close in age to Charles (Diana was 13 years younger) and has always treated him as an equal rather than as someone she idolized.
 However, the royal family wasn’t interested in having Camilla as its princess.
 For one thing, she was perceived as an “experienced” woman, which was a nonstarter for the royal family back then in terms of their notion of a suitable spouse for Prince Charles.
 For another, she wasn’t perceived as “aristocratic” enough to be a princess, according to a report by the Daily Mail on another biography of Prince Charles.

 “Lovely for you two to have a fling, but this absolutely cannot end in marriage,” Prince Charles’s great uncle, Lord Mountbatten, advised him, according to the UK’s Express.
 Soon after, Charles was called away on naval business overseas (convenient, eh?), and used the time to put distance between himself and Camilla.
 Camilla soothed herself by reconnecting with her former beau, Andrew Parker Bowles.
 And that’s precisely where Bedell Smith theorizes that a scheme was hatched to get Camilla married off to Andrew.